khilnani/gists.cli/README.md

 - `gists` - list your Gists.
 - `gists ID` - view Gist with ID on the console.
 - `gists ID PATH` - download Gist files with ID to PATH.
-Will prompt for confirmation/
+Will prompt for confirmation.
 - `gists token|t` - setup to use OAuth Token other than `~/.git-credentials`.
 Saves to `.gists`.

 Tips